Poppy Seeds: Safety, Uses, and Health Benefits Guide

 What Are Poppy Seeds?

-Poppy seeds come from the opium poppy plant (Papaver somniferum), which is also the source of opium.
-However, don’t worry — the seeds themselves contain only trace amounts of opiates and are perfectly safe to eat.
+Poppy seeds come from the opium poppy plant (Papaver somniferum).
+While the plant produces opium, the seeds themselves contain only trace amounts of opiates and are legally sold for culinary use worldwide.

 Type Description Culinary Use